Everything You Need to Know About the Surrogacy Process

 This is a legal document that assigns you as the legal parent(s) of the child and is required by some states, depending on their surrogacy laws.
 The state court will sign off on the document once the baby is born as a final step in the parentage process.

 As it may now appear to you, the surrogacy process is not to be taken lightly, and it is important to understand the different surrogacy definitions and surrogacy’s legal aspects if you are considering the process.
-However, it is an amazing option for intended parent(s) who aren’t able to conceive their own children.
+However, it is an amazing option for the intended parent(s) who aren’t able to conceive their own children.
 Our goal is to bring all families who are considering surrogacy a sense of comfort and knowledge about the process.
 This blog gives you everything you need to know about surrogacy.